 Rare earth elements (REEs) are essential to the economic growth and national security of the United States, and the supply chain of these critical minerals becomes increasingly vulnerable to disruptions.
 To effectively exploit secondary sources of REEs, we must learn about the localized environment of REEs in these sources and enable enhanced recovery and separation approaches optimized across a variety of REEs and sources.
+Our geoinspired REEs separation project addresses the growing need to explore new approaches to critical materials recovery and separation and investigates the processes in natural clays at fundamental level.

 This research was supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, Chemical Sciences, Geosciences, and Biosciences Division, Separation Science program.
 Ames National Laboratory is operated for the U.S. Department of Energy by Iowa State University under Contract No. DEAC02-07CH11358.